Information Literacy and UO Libraries Learning Outcomes

 IL involves multiple literacies, including visual, digital, and data literacies, that can be integrated in disciplinary contexts.
 In order to be information literate, people must have access to information and the space to put these skills into practice.

 Why does the UO community need IL skills?

 Information shapes our world.
 Information empowers individuals to create and critically use new knowledge for social change, democratic activities, and personal or professional advancement.
 Information literacy skills help people become confident in finding, evaluating, and using information efficiently and ethically.
 An information literate individual can navigate information overload and filter bubbles and can look at scientific research through analytical and critical lenses.
 An information literate society is more just, fair, and open.
 IL practices can be used to critique ideas and to examine policies and worldviews.
 IL skills are gained through practice and persistence and shift people from consumers to creators of information who will contribute to ongoing debates in academia and beyond.

 Central to the UO Libraries is to be an integral part of the education of students.
 We are strategically placed to assist faculty, researchers, staff, and students in all endeavors related to their UO work and beyond, and we play a vital role in assisting the University of Oregon achieve its mission.
 To that end, the UO Libraries IL Learning Outcomes are aligned with the University of Oregon mission and Core Educational Requirements.

 Please download the PDF below to see the UO Libraries' Information Literacy Learning Outcomes & Core Education Group and Cultural Literacy Requirements Alignment Chart.

 Questions?
-Please contact the Head of Research and Instructional Services, Katy Lenn.
+Please contact the Director of Research and Instructional Services, Katy Lenn.